Koho people

-The K'Ho, Cơ Ho, or Koho are an ethnic group living in the Lâm Đồng province of Vietnam's Central Highlands.
+The K'Ho, Cơ Ho, Kaho, or Koho are an ethnic group living in the Lâm Đồng province of Vietnam's Central Highlands.
 They speak the K'Ho language, a southern Bahnaric branch of the Mon–Khmer language group.
-They are related to the Cho Ro and Mạ people.
+They are related to the Cho Ro and Mạ people.The K'ho people are the oldest ethnic group in The Southern Central Highlands of Vietnam.

 The Lạch people, a subgroup of K'Ho, is the indigenous group of Lâm Đồng.
 The name of the city of Da Lat (Lâm Đồng's capital) originated from Đà Lạch (literally "water of the Lạch people"): now the Cam Ly stream, which eventually flows into the Đồng Nai river to the South-West of the city.

 Culture

 They have a musical instrument called kăm boat and the dish sour gruel.

 K'ho people's folk religion worships a pantheon of gods, including Yang N'Du, the Supreme God, forest god, water god, fire god...
 The majority of the Koho people now identify as Christian.

 K'ho people also boast rich vernacular literature, such as the Epic of Gơ Plom kòn Yồi (literally "The child of Plom is Yồi").